tomomilove/tomomilove.github.io/blog.md

 title: Blog
 permalink: /blog/
 ---
+# 1 August
+## Beefsteak
+So a new lunch cafe opened up at my work called "Beefsteak".
+I heard it was burger themed.
+I'm not a huge fan of bugers, but I went to go check it out, since it is new, anyway.

+When I got there, I learned it was actually a primarily vegetarian cafe!
+Their signature "beefsteak burger" is actually named for the [Beefsteak tomato](https://en.wikipedia.org/wiki/Beefsteak_tomato).
+I guess the name is supposed to be a joke.
+They also had "poke bowls" on the menu, but with beets instead of fish (I'm not sure what the connection is there).
+Anyway, I'm not really a fan of tomatoes or beets, so I didn't end up getting anything.

+I think if I had a vegetarian lunch cafe, I would put french onion soup on the menu, instead of tomato burgers!
+If you had to make a vegetarian cafe, what would your signature dish be?

 # 31 July
 ## Pagoda in the evening air
 When walking to dinner in the evening, sometimes I like to walk by my neighborhood pagoda: